Ruamāhanga Mauri Oho

 “The Three Sisters”

 Dimensions 1050 mm x 50 mm x 50 mm each and painted on three sides.
-Acrylic on canvas on cedar.

 Michael Moore’s acrylic and oil paintings appear in private and public collections around the world.
 He has exhibited nationally for almost 30 years, and in 2022 he was invited to exhibit in the Beehive.
 Through his painting, Michael aims to express his deep connection to the New Zealand landscape.
 For more about his work, visit his website here.